BlueSky Statistics LLC Releases Third Edition of User Guide

 BlueSky Statistics Enhancements

-BlueSky Statistics is a free and open-source graphical user interface for the powerful R language.
+BlueSky Statistics Base is a free graphical user interface for the powerful R language.
 There is also a commercial “Pro” version that offers tech support, priority feature requests, and many powerful additional features.
 The Pro version has been beefed up considerably with the new features below.
 These features apply to quality control, general statistics, team collaboration, project management, and scripting.
 Many are focused on quality control and Six Sigma as a result of requests from organizations migrating from Minitab and JMP.
 However, both versions of BlueSky Statistics offer a wide range of statistical, graphical, and machine-learning methods.

 The free version saves every step of the analysis for full reproducibility.
 However, repeating the analysis is a step-by-step process.
 The Pro version can now rerun the entire set at once, substituting other datasets when needed.